Scrudgie-Meyer/EventCatcher/README.md

 To run app properly you need to set your own GOOGLE MAPS API for android.
 LOCATED in -> NewEvent\Platforms\Android\AndroidManifest.xml.
 SQL database is needed to operate.
-If you are using your own SQL database, you need to create the appropriate tables used in the database.
+If you are using your own SQL database, you need to create the appropriate tables that are needed for the app.